 Hell yes.
 The mountains were calling, and so off we went…

 …but first, new ski attire.
 A week before the trip, I popped into one of my favorite stores that Alex introduced me to years ago: St. Bernard.
 I needed an upgrade on my ski clothing and knew St. Bernard’s was the right shop for the job, especially when I pulled up and saw that big red SALE sign.
 Ahhh, bliss.
-Below are some of my favorite pieces on and off the mountain:

 How to arrive

 There are varying ways to arrive in Aspen.
 If you’re flying, booking a plane into Aspen-Pitkin County Airport is the easiest route.
 The regional airport is 10 minutes away from the center of town – few mountain resorts can claim these bragging rights!
 With that being said, flights into this airport are significantly more expensive than Denver International.
-Driving distance between the two cities lasts about 3 1/2 – 4 hours, and if you aren’t savvy on renting a car, Colorado Mountain Express can drive the distance.
+Driving distance between the two cities lasts about 3 1/2 – 4 hours, and if you aren’t savvy on renting a car, Epic Mountain Express can drive the distance.